What is SEO and How to Optimize WordPress SEO

 These are 1 billion websites all around the world according to the latest statistics by Netcraft and Internet Live Stats and still counting

-Another astonishing factor is that there are 350 million blogs and each blog publish one post each day then the number of blog posts are 300 million posts each day (because many of them don’t regularly update their blog).
+Another astonishing factor is that there are 350 million blogs and each blog publishes one post each day then the number of blog posts is 300 million posts each day (because many of them don’t regularly update their blog).

-But if we talk about the hosted version of WordPress (i.e WordPress.com that is the only 20% of the total WordPress usage) then there are 2 million posts published on each day.
+But if we talk about the hosted version of WordPress (i.e WordPress.com that is only 20% of the total WordPress usage) then there are 2 million posts published each day.

 The majority uses WordPress.Org for which there are no reliable statistics available via any resource.

 That means more than 150 people have pressed the published button by the time interval you read the above lines.